 An ideology that rejects human intervention in the lives of ANY animals will have a huge problem convincing millions and millions of pet dog and cat owners to get rid of their pets:

 It's an overwhelming task, but they've been working on it tirelessly for over 30 years by flooding the internet and the courtroom with propaganda intended to affect public opinion.
 It's working, at least somewhat.
-Every dog and cat breeder is now operating a puppy mill, even if they own a single dog or cat and would like to have a litter from her.
+Every dog and cat breeder is now operating a puppy or kitten mill, even if they own a single dog or cat and would like to have a single litter from her.
 People don't buy and sell animals any more - they rescue and re-home and adopt out.

 The House Rabbit Society was formed to spearhead the process with pet rabbits for two reasons: First, due to the ease of characterizing cute, cuddly rabbits as pets only, and second, because of the fewer numbers of pet rabbits.

 Today, if they can divide and conquer the pet rabbit sector, it may be easier for them to apply similar tactics to the dog and cat sector, and with greater force.